 Best Websites for Paid Online Surveys

-I have done a lot of research on this by signing up and participating, and also finding out from other people what sites they are using.
+I have done a lot of research on this by signing up and participating in surveys with a number of paid online survey companies.
+Plus finding out from other people what sites they are using.
 Here are my top 3.

 SwagBucks – You can sign up instantly and get $10 worth of SwagBucks instantly.
 If you go in to the dashboard you will see there are many survey sites under its banner.
 This provides you with lots of options for doing surveys.